 3.4 Special Stress Area: The premises falls within the Special Stress Area.
-This area is deemed an area of special concern in terms of the levels of crime, disorder and public nuisance experienced within it (see Section 4 - Commentary on the Licensing Policy, paragraphs 3.2 - 3.2.4).
+This area is deemed an area of special concern in terms of the levels of crime, disorder, and public nuisance experienced within them.
+(See Section 4, paragraphs 3.2 - 3.2.4)